ONE DAY IN TAKAYAMA, JAPAN

 Here you can look at journal entries, farewell letters, photos, personal documents, and listen to the names and short biographies of some victims.

-Moreover, this exhibition displays historic film and photo footage of the places where the killings occurred, and at the end, you can listen to interviews with holocaust survivors.
-Audio guides are available for rent, and group tours can be booked as well.
+Moreover, this exhibition displays historic film and photo footage of the places where the killings occurred.
+At the end, you can listen to interviews with holocaust survivors.
+Audio guides are available for rent and group tours can be booked as well.

 Room of Families (left) and Room of Dimensions (right).
 Both photos by Marko Priske, © Stiftung Denkmal.

 Almost half a million people visit these memorial grounds each year, and the opening hours of the exhibit are 10 am to 6 pm (Tuesday-Sunday).
-Admission is free, and tickets can be booked online.
+Admission is free and tickets can be booked online.
+Donations are always appreciated.

 The Berlin Wall Memorial

-The Berlin Wall Memorial is a historic site at Bernauer Strasse, opened in 1998, is where the border strip of the Berlin Wall separated East and West Berlin.
+The Berlin Wall Memorial is a historic site at Bernauer Strasse, opened in 1998.
+This is where the border strip of the Berlin Wall separated East and West Berlin.

-Today, this memorial site intends to commemorate the 140 victims of the Berlin Wall, and a large outdoor exhibit covers historic audio and photo material, a Visitor Center, and Observation Tower.
+Today, this memorial site intends to commemorate the 140 victims of the Berlin Wall.
+There are also a large outdoor exhibit that covers historic audio and photo material, a Visitor Center, and Observation Tower.

 But the most impressive part is the 70-metre (229 ft) stretch of high rusty metal bars, which stands at the former location of the Berlin Wall.
-Public tours and group tours can be booked as well, please find more details here.
+Public tours and group tours can be booked as well.

-Across the street, you can find the Visitor Center and Documentation Center, and the latter shows a permanent exhibit about the history of the wall (in English and German).
+Across the street, you find the Visitor Center and Documentation Center, and the latter shows a permanent exhibit about the history of the wall.
 There are also stations with historic audio broadcasts from East and West Berlin, as well as a digital archive with original documents.

 The Documentation Center and outdoor exhibits are accessible for visitors in wheelchairs or with limited mobility as well.

-The Chapel of Reconciliation, formerly known as the Church of Reconciliation, that was destroyed by the GDR government in 1985, is at this memorial site as well.
-Nowadays, a memorial service for the victims occurs three times a week.
-Also, don’t miss the Window of Memorial, which tries to keep the victims of the Berlin Wall alive, by showing their photos.
+The Chapel of Reconciliation, formerly known as the Church of Reconciliation was destroyed by the GDR government in 1985 and is at this memorial site, too.
+A memorial service for the victims occurs three times a week.
+Also, don’t miss the Window of Memorial, which tries to keep the victims of the Berlin Wall alive by showing their photos.

-The Documentation Centre and the Visitor Centre are open from Tuesday to Sunday from 10 am to 6 pm, and the outdoor exhibition in the memorial area on Bernauer Strasse is open daily from 8 am to 10 pm.
+The Documentation Centre and the Visitor Centre are open from Tuesday to Sunday from 10 am to 6 pm and admission is free.
+The outdoor exhibition in the memorial area on Bernauer Strasse is open daily from 8 am to 10 pm.

-From the top left to bottom right: Entrance to the Documentation Center and Observation Tower, border crossings and course of the Wall map, partial outdoor exhibit, and flowers to commemorate the victims.
+From left to right: Border crossings and course of the Wall map, partial outdoor exhibit, and flowers to commemorate the victims.

 The Mall of Berlin

-Berlin also has lots of great shopping spots, such as the Mall of Berlin at Leipziger Platz, right in the heart of the city.
-It’s Berlin’s second largest shopping center, with four floors, and has around 300 shops and a large food court to offer!
+Berlin also has lots of great shopping spots, such as the Mall of Berlin right in the heart of the city.
+It’s Berlin’s second largest shopping center, with four floors, and has around 300 shops and a large food court!

 You can find many international/European chain stores here, like H&M, Zara, Douglas (perfumery), C&A (clothing store), Claire’s, Pandora, The Body Shop, and Saturn (electronics store), but also souvenir shops.